alpha-154/social-app/Readme.md

 => `prettier` -> (npm i -D prettier) & `.prettierrc` file is installed to maintain the same coding format (like spacing, semicommas) etc in all over the code

 => `.prettierignore`file is created to instruct prettier not to apply is styling format to mentioned files

+=> npm i mongoose express dotenv (mongoose, express & dotenv)

+NOTES:

+//regarding db:

+1. while working with db, wrap it under the try..catch format
+2. to get response from database takes time, so always use async-await or promises with db codes

 [Model Link] => https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj?origin=share